Models of care toolkit

 - Proactively establish and maintain meaningful relationships with communities from the start to help build mutual trust and respect.

-- Work with First Nations, Inuit and Métis governments and communities to understand the strengths of existing models of care and co-design enhancements that optimize available community-based supports.
+- Work with First Nations, Inuit and Métis governments and communities to understand existing models of care and co-design enhancements that optimize available community-based supports.

 - Learn and recognize the importance of relationship-building principles and cultural competency when working with First Nations, Inuit and Métis partners.
 Courses are available from groups such as the Indigenous Reconciliation Group and San’yas.

-See Informing Community Engagement for planning resources and activities that build respectful engagement with First Nations, Inuit and Métis partners in the development of models of care.
+See the section about informing community engagement for planning resources and activities that build respectful engagement with First Nations, Inuit and Métis partners in the development of models of care.

-Delivering culturally appropriate care is an important component of cancer care for First Nations, Inuit and Métis people.
-Indigenous partners at the First Nations Health Authority in British Columbia define cultural safety as an outcome based on respectful engagement that recognizes and strives to address power imbalances inherent in the healthcare system.
+Delivering culturally safe care is an important component of cancer care for First Nations, Inuit and Métis.
+The First Nations Health Authority in British Columbia defines cultural safety as an outcome based on respectful engagement that recognizes and strives to address power imbalances inherent in the healthcare system.
 It results in an environment free of racism and discrimination, where people feel safe when receiving health care.

 Measuring progress